rkhateeb/ROAD_Anomaly_Detection/README.md

 This project implements an anomaly detection system for the ROAD dataset using a custom CNN classifier built with PyTorch.
 The project includes data handling from HDF5 files, training with hyperparameter tuning, and model checkpointing.

+I originally completed this project as part of a take-home assessment.
+Within a limited time window of 4 days, I succeeded in developing a CNN from scratch that was able to successfully idenitfy anomalies within the dataset.

+## About the Dataset

+The Radio Observatory Anomaly Detector (ROAD) dataset is built from data collected by the LOFAR radio telescopes.
+Each station uses low- and high-band dual-polarization antennas to record signals across time, frequency, polarization, and location.
+The dataset includes nine types of anomalies (and a normal condition), grouped into system failures, electronic issues, environmental effects, and unexpected astronomical signals.
+It’s used to train models to detect problems in radio astronomy data.

 ## A short description of each file included in the directory is as follows:

 - `anomaly_detector.py`: The script for training the model